ThomasBleijendaal/RapidCMS/QUICKSTART.md

 ### Repositories

-In RapidCMS, you are responsible for implementing the data layer, and that's why the `InMemoryRepository` is added to the `IServiceCollection` as a seperate instruction:
+In RapidCMS, you are responsible for implementing the data layer, and that's why the `InMemoryRepository` is added to the `IServiceCollection` as a separate instruction:

 ```c#
 services.AddScoped<InMemoryRepository<Person>>();